 My suggestions below reflect three different budget needs, listed in order of both budget and quality.

-I’m a huge fan of DJI – I own both an Osmo and a Mavic Pro drone.
-The beauty of the Osmo Mobile 2 is the ability to take the quality of your phone camera and add amazing stability.
+I’m a huge fan of DJI – I own both an Osmo Pocket and a Mavic Pro drone.
+The beauty of the Osmo Pocket is both the small size and how it utilizes your mobile phone.

-The Osmo Mobile 2 adds so much control to your shots, allowing you to eliminate the shake and create smooth movements that will make your videos look professional.
+The DJI Osmo Pocket adds so much control to your shots, allowing you to eliminate the shake and create smooth movements that will make your videos look professional.

 It’s such an inexpensive piece of gear, I love having it around even if only for quick shots and b-roll.